SummaryRead the full fact sheet

-Many women successfully combine breastfeeding and paid work.
+Many women successfully combine and paid work.
 You need support from your employer, colleagues and family, and some flexibility in your working arrangements.

 If you wish to continue breastfeeding after you return to paid work, you are legally entitled to support from your employer.
 Victorian law says that employers must ‘reasonably accommodate’ employees who wish to continue breastfeeding.